joseandresmontes/joseandresmontes.github.io/_projects/petfindeR.md

 ```

 ## Special Mention
-Shoutout to the most gorgeous and beautiful girl in the world for inspiring me every day and suggesting taking this project on!
+Shoutout to Angela Zheng, the most gorgeous and beautiful girl in the world for inspiring every day and suggesting taking this project on!

 Be sure to check out the [API documentation](https://www.petfinder.com/developers/v2/docs/) to learn more about the API.